Sisonke10-byt/My-Portfolio-Profile/README.md

 # README for Sisonke's Portfolio

 ## Overview

-This is my personal portfolio, a DevOps Intern with a passion for web development and continuous integration.
-The site highlights my skills, experience, and contact details, acting as an online profile to showcase my professional background.
+This project represents a personal portfolio website for Sisonke Boyilani, a DevOps Intern and a recent graduate in Information Technology Management.
+The portfolio is designed to showcase skills, experience, projects, and contact information.
+The website also features interactive elements such as a hamburger menu, contact modal, and a chatbot for visitor interaction.

+The project utilizes HTML, CSS, and JavaScript, with integrations for social media links, file download (CV), and a chatbot powered by pre-defined responses based on user input.
 You can view the live portfolio [here](https://sisonke10-byt.github.io/My-Portfolio-Profile/).

 The portfolio includes the following sections:
 - **Home**: Introduction with a brief description of my professional aspirations and skills.